Developing Awareness to Listen Fully

 - Retain information.

-- Pause before you speak so you can consider the effect of your words.
+- Pause before you speak so that you can consider the effect of your words.

 - Pay attention for longer.